-Although K-9 was created by Bob Baker and Dave Martin, who retained the rights to use the character, K-9's design and actual appearance is owned by the BBC.
+Although K-9 was created by Bob Baker and Dave Martin, who retained the rights to use the character, K-9's design and actual appearance is owned by the BBC as he was designed by BBC in-house visual effects designer Tony Harding.
 In order to get around this, K-9's appearance is changed soon after his introduction in the series.
 Similarly, as K-9 was due to appear in K-9, plans for the robotic dog to be a regular character in The Sarah Jane Adventures had to be abandoned.
 To satisfy both the BBC and Bob Baker, K-9 was allowed to make a cameo appearance in the first episode 'Invasion of the Bane' where it is explained he is busy tidying-up a black hole and in exchange the original K-9 design appears briefly in K-94.

 When John Leeson was interviewed by Doctor Who Magazine in 2016, he described the K-9 series with the words,